bevyengine/bevy-website/CONTRIBUTING.md

 The code in the book is compiled and tested to make sure that the examples work for readers.

 To check your local changes, move into the `code-validation` folder of this project using `cd code-validation`, and then run `cargo test`.
+If you write a new section of the book, you have to add it in `code-validation/src/lib.rs` to enable code validation for it.

 ## Learning material structure